Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Background, main results and remarks

-\end{defin} For more details on evolution systems of measures, we refer to Remark \ref{Remark:longtime_intro} below.
-Next, we will gather the hypotheses on the diffusion and damping coefficients as well as the hypotheses for the noises.
-We start by presenting the following straightforward assumptions on the diffusion and damping coefficients: \begin{ManualHypo} {\bf(${\mathbf H}_{\eps,\theta,\lambda}$)} For the diffusion term $\eps\Lambda^{2\theta}$ and damping $\lambda(t)u$ in \eqref{Cauchy problem-Ito}, we assume that $\eps\ge0$, $\theta\in(0,1]$ and $\lambda(\cdot)\in L^1_{\rm loc}([0,\infty); [0,\infty))$. \end{ManualHypo}
+Next, in order to state precisely our main results in Section \ref{sec:mainres_precise}, we will gather the hypotheses on the diffusion and damping coefficients as well as the hypotheses for the noises.
+We start by presenting the following straightforward assumptions on the diffusion and damping coefficients: \begin{ManualHypo} {\bf(${\mathbf H}_{\eps,\theta,\lambda}$)} For the diffusion term $\eps\Lambda^{2\theta}$ and damping $\lambda(t)u$ in \eqref{Cauchy problem-Ito}, we assume that $\eps\ge0$, $\theta\in(0,1]$ and $\lambda(\cdot)\in L^1_{\rm loc}(\R; [0,\infty))$. \end{ManualHypo}